BPMSoftwareSolutions/renderx-plugins-demo/README.md

+> [!IMPORTANT]
+> Deprecation notice: RenderX UI and E2E tests have been split out of this repository per ADR‑0014/ADR‑0015.
+This repo now focuses on the core orchestration library only.
+See tools/docs/wiki/adr/0015-split-renderx-and-plugins.md for details.

 # 🎼 MusicalConductor

 A sophisticated sequence orchestration engine for managing complex workflows with plugin-based architecture, resource management, and comprehensive monitoring.